balmas/cts-handles/proposal.md

 The CTS URN specification was intentionally designed to be technology independent, but in a world where the web is currently the protocol of choice for resolution of data identifiers, lack of a standard approach to automatically linking CTS URNs with an instance or instances of the CTS APIs which can actually resolve them is a critical gap.

-Individual publishers of CTS URNs have taken different approaches to this problem, from a simple use of a domain name and rewrite rules on the supporting http server to redirect requests to an API endpoint (<sup>http://sites.tufts.edu/perseusupdates/beta-features/perseus-stable-uris/</sup>) to custom built resolution services (<sup>/http://doi.org/10.5334/dsj-2016-013</sup>).
+Individual publishers of CTS URNs have taken different approaches to this problem, from a simple use of a domain name and rewrite rules on the supporting http server to redirect requests to an API endpoint (<sup>http://sites.tufts.edu/perseusupdates/beta-features/perseus-stable-uris/</sup>) to custom built resolution services (<sup>http://doi.org/10.5334/dsj-2016-013</sup>).
 However all of these solutions require that the consumer of a CTS URN know which publisher makes the identified text available, and where and how that particular publisher resolves those URNs.
 A standard approach which allows for distributed publishing but centralized management of the resolution is required.

-Any solution to this problem must address both technical and the governance challenges.
+Any solution to this problem must address both the technical and the governance challenges.
 An established and reliable infrastructure is needed, one that not only provides some viable technical solutions but also enables a variety of governance structures to exist.

 The Handle System is one solution that provides answers on both fronts.
 The following characteristics of the Handle system (<sup>https://www.ietf.org/rfc/rfc3650.txt</sup>) are of particular importance: